PUR Volunteer Water Quality Monitoring Program

 - pH - pH is defined as the negative logarithm of the hydrogen ion concentration of a solution with the scale going from 0 to 14.
 In other words pH is the measurement of how acidic or basic a solution is, with pH 7.0 being neutral.
 As you go up the scale from 7 the solution becomes more basic or caustic.
 From 7 down the scale to toward 0 it becomes more acidic.
 In a logarithmic scale, each whole unit of incremental change is equal to a ten-fold increase or decrease in the acid or base.
 We monitor the pH of water bodies in the Umpqua Basin to add to the overall picture and analysis of the basin and to quickly identify water quality problems.
 If the water's pH is too far from 7.0 species may die or be unable to reproduce.
 There are many complicated factors that determine a stream's pH.
 According to the EPA, "The largest variety of aquatic animals prefer a range of 6.5-8.0. pH outside this range reduces the diversity in the stream because it stresses the physiological systems of most organisms ...
 Low pH can also allow toxic elements and compounds to become mobile and "available" for uptake by aquatic plants and animals.
 This can produce conditions that are toxic to aquatic life, particularly to sensitive species like rainbow trout."
 Abnormal pH levels can also have serious implications for human health and drinking water.

-- Cyanobacteria - Last summer PUR began monitoring a new parameter in the Umpqua Basin: Cyanobacteria.
+- Blue - Green Algae in one of its more visible states, it should be noted that the toxins however are not visible to the human eye.
+Cyanobacteria - Last summer PUR began monitoring a new parameter in the Umpqua Basin: Cyanobacteria.
 Cyanobacteria or Blue - Green Algae includes several species that can produce dangerous and harmful toxins.
 In the Umpqua Basin a number of dogs have been killed over the past several years by drinking water containing these toxins.
 To track the spread of blue-green algae blooms PUR uses an optical probe built by YSI.
 This probe detects the presence of several species of alga that may produce toxins, though it cannot detect the presence of toxins themselves.
 In combination with temperature, and other water quality monitoring parameters, the probe allows us to quickly discover any increase in blue-green algae concentrations.
 Further studies are necessary, yet this process will allow the monitoring program to track and study these harmful species.
 The goal of this addition to the monitoring program is to identify the specific species of algae in the Umpqua that are producing toxins.
 PUR is also collecting samples and sending them to researchers at Oregon State University to accurately quantify the toxins and identify which species are producing them.

 - Turbidity - Turbidity in a stream appears cloudy to the human eye due to the suspension of particles.
 These particles can be silt or clay from sediment runoff but can also come from microscopic organisms.
 Measuring turbidity is fairly easy with a simple sensor.
 High turbidity levels are a problem for both public and private drinking water systems.
 Fish may experience trouble breathing if particles slow the flow of oxygen over their gills.
 Aquatic creatures may also have trouble feeding due to diminished vision.
 Fish eggs and fry may suffocate if fine particles are deposited into the gravels where they are developing.
 Also, migrating salmon will chose to avoid waters with high turbidity and may even stop their migration until the waters clear.
 Several researchers have reported that turbidity levels in the 60-70 NTU range will disrupt the feeding behaviors of juvenile coho.
 Fry that have newly emerged are even more susceptible and have demonstrated reduced growth and tendency to emigrate from streams with levels of 25-50 NTU.
 “Effects on salmonids will differ based on their developmental stage.
 Suspended sediments may affect salmonids by altering their physiology, behavior, and habitat, all of which may lead to physiological stress and reduced survival rates” (Bash, 2001).